Faculty Profile for Dr. Tahir Ekin

 - Award / Honor Recipient: 2018 Texas State University Presidential Distinction Award in Scholar/Creative Activities, Texas State University.
 August 2018

-- Award / Honor Recipient: Roberts Excellence Professorship, Texas State University McCoy College.
-2015 - 2018
+- Award / Honor Recipient: Texas State University Presidential Research Leave Award.
+September 2019 - May 2020

 - Ekin, Tahir (Principal).
 New Faculty Startup Fund, Texas State University Library, Texas State University, $700.
 (Submitted: September 20, 2012, Funded: October 2012).
 Grant.